Ahmadrzr/OpenFixedPoint/README.md

 # Welcome to OpenFixedPoint Library!

-OpenFixedPoint Library is a open source C++/Python library for bit-accurate simulation/implementations of DSP algorithms, Software Defined Radios or similar systems.
+OpenFixedPoint Library is an open source C++/Python library for bit-accurate simulation/implementations of DSP algorithms, Software Defined Radios or similar systems.

 # Features
 	- fixedpoint variable class with per variable properties